liang958/SQL_Project/starting_with_questions.md

 SQL Queries:

-SELECT a.country, a.city, "v2ProductCategory", SUM(p."orderedQuantity")
+SELECT a.country, a.city, "v2ProductCategory" category, SUM(p."orderedQuantity")  total_order
 FROM all_sessions a
 JOIN products p on a."productSKU" = p."SKU" AND p."orderedQuantity" != 0
+	AND country IS NOT NULL AND city IS NOT NULL
 GROUP BY country, city, "v2ProductCategory"
 ORDER BY country, city, "v2ProductCategory"

 Answer:
-There might be have some patterns.
-For example, in Canada, every city product category is different.
+There might have some patterns.
+Youtube is most popular category in worldwide.
+But each city product category is different.
 In toronto, there are many product categories, most of orders are in drinkware, fun, office categories.
-But in Vancouver, people don't buy too much products, categories only have four.
+But in Vancouver, people  only buy products in four categories.